luissimas/zettelkasten/Notes/LVM.md

 LVM (Logical Volume Manager) is a storage device management technology for [[Linux]] that **abstracts physical storage** devices to create **pools** of storage that are **independent of the layout of the underlying physical devices**.
 This enables more flexibility and control when administering storage devices.

 LVM provides an abstraction on top of physical storage devices to the [[Linux]] kernel.
-It sits between the physical block devices and the kernel to provide logical volume management.
+It sits between the physical [[Block device|block devices]] and the kernel to provide logical volume management.

 > Most modern Linux distributions are LVM-aware to the point of being able to have their root file systems on a logical volume.